As Voice over IP (VoIP)-based telephony increases in popularity, businesses are learning an all-new set of terminology.

 SIP trunking allows a business to make full use of an IP-based PBX, replacing traditional PSTNs with a PSTN from an internet-based SIP trunk provider.
 In the process, an SIP trunk can reduce a business’s overall costs and improve reliability for video conferences.
 For this reason, many businesses are making the switch.

-SIP Trunk Providers
+SIP Trunk Providers in the UK

 Businesses today can choose from a wide variety of SIP trunk providers, many of which offer affordable, high-quality services.